-Here the "overall" calibration and confidence interval is based upon the average and +/-2 standard error of the spline fits.
-One can also include the individual calibration curves from the outer cross validation loop with the option plotfold=1 as in calplot(nested.cox.fit, wbeta=5, plotfold=1)
+Here the "overall" calibration and confidence interval is based upon the average and +/-2 standard error calculated using the usual formula for the mean and the values from the different folds.
+The folds though are not independent and so these formula may be off.
+One can also include the individual calibration curves from the outer cross validation loop with the option plotfold=1 as in calplot(nested.cox.fit, wbeta=5, plotfold=1 )